mysteriumnetwork/winter-is-coming/quests/Secret_Whispering.md

 Hey, Network Developer, we're challenging You to encrypt war messages!

 ## Requirements:
-Build protocol, which encrypts IP packets.
+Build a protocol, which encrypts IP packets.

 - Archers are fighting against zombies by [game rules](../README.md#game-rules)
 - But _The White Walker_ is sniffing Archer's shots and coordinating Zombie's movement